[HISTORY: Adopted by the Annual Town Meeting of the Town of Chelmsford 1952 by Art. 35. Amendments noted where applicable.]

 The Town Manager shall, based upon information provided to him or her by the Town Finance Director, Town Accountant and other sources, recommend to the Board of Selectmen the amount of the annual or other periodic user fee and/or charge.
 The Board of Selectmen shall establish this fee and/or charge prior to the Annual Spring Town Meeting.
 The Town Manager shall, when presenting his or her budget to the Annual Spring Town Meeting or any other Town Meeting, include in his or her budget a provision allowing for the appropriation of funds from general town funds for any of the programs included in this section.
 The Town Manager shall implement such changes and adjust any fees and/or other charges accordingly.

 All user and other fees assessed and/or charged under the terms of this section shall be against the assessed owner of the property.
 In the event that a property owner shall fail to pay a fee or charge made under this section, the Town Manager shall be authorized to suspend the service that has not been paid for.
 The Town Manager shall give the property owner 10 days' notice by first class mail of the action to be taken.
 The Town Manager shall notify the Board of Health of the proposed action.
-However, the Town shall not provide solid waste collection services to non-governmental multifamily complexes with four or more rental units.

 A property owner may elect to use an alternate trash hauler to comply with the terms of this section and requirements of the Board of Health for the disposal of household trash, provided that the alternate trash hauler has been licensed by the Board of Health and appropriate documentation is provided to the Town Manager within 30 days of the start of the annual or other service period established by the Town Manager.
 In the event that a property owner fails to provide the appropriate documentation, it shall be presumed that the property owner is participating in the town programs.
 The Town Manager shall have the authority to establish appropriate rules and regulations for the implementation of this provision and the apportionment of fees and/or charges based upon partial year use.
 The Town Manager shall be authorized to establish rules and regulations that allow for abatements and payment deferral based on hardship or other similar circumstances.